What is Magna Carta?

 Many copies of the document were sent out to bishops and sheriffs across the country.
 The exact number is unknown, but four survive: one in Lincoln, one in Salisbury, and two in the British Library.

-What happened after Magna Carta was signed?
+What happened after Magna Carta was sealed?

 By August 1215, Pope Innocent III had annulled Magna Carta, declaring it null and void and having been sealed under duress.
 King John died of dysentery aged 50 in October that year.
 But, says Magna Carta 800th, “over the course of the next 800 years, the idea of Magna Carta gathered momentum and assumed a greater authority in respect of the central key clauses concerning liberty and justice.